Things to do nearby Scots Pine

 The town itself is full of peaceful areas as well as the bustling and vibrant town centre.
 There are plenty of independent shops, art shops, and supermarkets as well as a popular, twice-weekly market in the pedestrianised town centre.
 To refresh yourself after all that retail therapy, head to one of the many bars, restaurants, pubs or cafés!

 You won’t be stuck for wet weather activities here, either.
 Ascend the King Kong climbing wall, be baffled at the Puzzling Place, learn something new at the town museum and the Pencil Museum, or take a dip at the swimming pool with its water slide and wave machine.
-In the evenings, the lovely vintage cinema shows recent films (and also hosts an annual film festival) or the Theatre by the Lake has a wide selection to choose from (discounted tickets are available for guests of Sally’s Cottages).
+In the evenings, the lovely vintage Alhambra cinema shows recent films and live-theatre recordings (and also hosts an annual film festival) or the Theatre by the Lake has a wide selection to choose from (discounted tickets are available for guests of Sally’s Cottages).